 The dice determine which boxes can be marked off on score cards, but here’s the twist: once a number is marked off for a color, you can’t mark off smaller numbers for that color in future rounds.
 If you can’t mark off any number in a round, you get a penalty.
 After someone has four penalties, the game ends.

 It’s a fun family game.
-Note that the score cards are one-time use, so you will eventually need to order some replacement score cards for Qwixx.
+Note that the score cards are one-time use, so you will eventually need to order replacement score cards.

 10. Liar’s Dice

-You don’t actually have to buy anything to play Liar’s Dice, as long as you have five dice and one cup per player.
-But if you don’t have that many dice, or any usable cups, this set of dice and dice cups is a great way to start.
-Games are a lot more fun when you have quality components in hand.
+You don’t actually have to buy anything to play Liar’s Dice—you just need five dice plus one cup for every player.
+But dice games are more fun when you have quality components!